rohancragg/blog-notes/README.md

 ## Built with MkDocs

 ### Install Pre-Requisites
-If cloning onto a new machine - bootstrap MkDocs like this:
+If cloning onto a new (Windows) machine - bootstrap MkDocs like this:

 ```powershell
 scoop install python